 Some of her films include : “I Used to Teach English”, Winner Gold Apple Award 1994 National Educational Film/Video Festival, Oakland, CA; “Anna Russell Jones: Praisesong for a Pioneering Spirit”, Best Documentary 1993 African American Women in the Arts Film/Video Competition, Chicago, IL; “Moving with the Dreaming”, Prized Pieces award from the National Black Programming Consortium in 1997; “Todo El Mundo Dance!” selected for the 2001-2002 Council on Foundations Film and Video Festival.
-Other notable works include: “Shizue”, screened at the Museum of Modern Art, New York in 1991; and “Release” shown at the Constellation Change Dance Film Festival of London in 2006.
-She completed her second masters at the London Film School in 2005.
+Other notable works include: “Shizue”, screened at the Museum of Modern Art, New York in 1991; “Release” shown at the Constellation Change Dance Film Festival of London in 2006; and “Tango Macbeth” screened at the Museum of the Moving Image in Queens New York as part of Warrington Hudlin’s ‘Changing the Picture’ series.

 She received funding for her film work from The Philadelphia Foundation, The National Black Programming Consortium, The Bartol Foundation, and The Pennsylvania Council on the Arts.
 She was granted a 2010 fellowship in the arts to develop the feature film Tango Macbeth from the Independence Foundation.
 In 2011 she published her first book Always Emerging about her experiences as an independent filmmaker.
 In 2012 she completed her first feature narrative film Tango Macbeth which has screened in film festivals in Boston, Philadelphia, New York, Chicago, Washington D.C., Mar del Plata Argentina and Paris France.
 You can follow Nadine Patterson on Twitter @hipcinema [Photo by Carlton Jones]

 Tango Macbeth(Philadelphia, 2012, HD, 73 min) Writer/Director.
 A documentary film crew follows the creation of a new dance theater film piece called Tango Macbeth.
 Occasionally the actors become lost in Shakespeare’s intense drama.